Víctor Quiñones

 Víctor Quiñones Hernández (June 30, 1959 – April 2, 2006) was a Puerto Rican professional wrestling promoter, manager, and the founder and owner of International Wrestling Association in Japan, as well as the later International Wrestling Association in Puerto Rico.

 Early life

-Quiñones' mother ran several businesses and his stepfather was a lawyer and politician and they raised him to be savvy and entrepreneurial.
-Being bilingual, he became an asset to the Puerto Rican wrestling office at a young age, helping out Gorilla Monsoon and others when they came to the island.
+Quiñones' mother was the owner of a hotel in San Juan where wrestlers stayed in Puerto Rico and his stepfather was a lawyer and politician and they raised him to be savvy and entrepreneurial.
+Being bilingual, he became an asset to the Puerto Rican wrestling office at a young age of 13, helping out Gorilla Monsoon and others when they came to the island.
 After his mother died, Quiñones moved to the United States in 1979, where he lived with Gorilla Monsoon until 1984.
-In 1984, Capitol Sports went bankrupt and Quiñones bought a quarter interest in the World Wrestling Council company.
+In 1984, Quiñones bought a quarter interest from Gorilla Monsoon in the World Wrestling Council.

 Professional wrestling career

+World Wrestling Council (1984–1996)

+In 1984 Víctor Quiñones bought a quarter interest in the World Wrestling Council from Gorilla Monsoon.
+He Worked as booker, agent and referee.